 Looking for a travel yoga mat?
 Here are some great options that I use and have been recommended to me:

-- B MAT Traveller (2mm) – $56 CAD – This is my current travel mat and I love it.
-It folds up nicely in my suitcase and flattens itself out I take it out after a flight.
+- B MAT Traveller (2mm) – ($56 CAD) This is my current travel mat and I love it.
+It folds up nicely in my suitcase and it irons itself out within half an hour of my taking it out after a flight.
 It also feels quite cushy despite being only 2mm thick.
+It has more than paid for itself in the last two years

 To keep the body in good health is a duty… Otherwise we shall not be able to keep our mind strong and clear.